Please note that the copy function is not enabled for this field.

 Key inclusion criteria

-Inclusion criteria are as follows: (a) aged between 18 to 65 years, (b) sustained complicated mild to very severe TBI, (b) greater than three months post injury, (c) self-reported sexuality disturbance with post injury onset.
+Inclusion criteria are as follows: (a) aged 18 and over (b) sustained complicated mild to very severe TBI, (b) greater than three months post injury, (c) self-reported sexuality disturbance with post injury onset, (d) adequate English and cognitive skills to provide informed consent AND complete questionnaires AND therapy tasks.

 Minimum age